 PLEASE READ CAREFULLY

 This is the first of two wheat-free baking courses.
-Students who have enrolled in the Introductory Course will be sent an invitation to take the follow-up course offered later in the year that will cover additional grains, baking techniques, and recipes.
 This series includes 4 workshops with a pre-recorded tutorial on creating and maintaining a brown rice sourdough starter.
-Please note the dates in your calendar.
 No refunds or exchanges.

 Are you interested in exploring the many flavors and compelling textures of whole grains beyond the world of wheat?* Have you always wanted to know more about fermenting ancient grains and pseudo-cereals for improved digestibility and increased nutrition?

-This interactive virtual course is designed to include a biodiverse selection of grains, pseudo cereals, and some legumes in whole, sprouted, and flour forms without refined starches or manufactured additives.
+This interactive virtual course includes a biodiverse selection of grains, pseudo cereals, and some legumes in whole, sprouted, and flour forms without refined starches or manufactured additives.
 Although used in limited quantities, sprouted and/or fermented legumes and flours will be briefly explored to boost digestibility and protein in baked goods.
 We will begin by creating a stiff brown rice starter that will be used throughout the course.
 Wheat-free sourdough breads without refined or processed starches produce a deliciously dense, moist crumb with rich flavor.
 Many of the "flavor flours" we will use are excellent for making pastry and combine with other ingredients such as fruit or chocolate to produce compelling results.
 In this first course, we will build confidence in working primarily with teff, buckwheat, millets, brown rice, and oats.
-Psyllium husk, flax, and eggs will be used as binders.
 Although most of the recipes are fermented with a brown rice starter, some are not or will include variations on how to ferment them over the course of two to three days, if desired.

-Each of the four virtual workshops will be precluded by handouts to help you embrace the joys and idiosyncrasies of this unique approach to whole grain baking.
+Each of the four virtual workshops will be precluded by handouts to help you embrace this unique approach to whole grain baking.
 These basic recipes and their seasonally creative variations are exercises to explore the unique textures, performance, and flavors of whole grains as the star ingredient.
 The recipes are developed using flour ground on a tabletop mill and regionally sourced whole grains and legumes when available.
 Store bought flours will work with some modifications to hydration and sometimes fermentation times.
-We will discuss this in class.
-As with all wild fermented whole grain baking, the recipe is a guide and not dogma.
+As with all wild-fermented wholegrain baking, the recipe is a guide and not dogma.
 If approached with an open mind and non-attachment, the observational skills developed throughout the course will lead to a deep learning experience and strong foundation for further exploration.

 Space is not limited for this course.
 The content listed below may be slightly modified to the group's experience level after an intake form is completed or to accommodate seasonal ingredients.
 Some foundational baking experience and a basic grasp on wild fermentation is recommended although not necessary.

 This is an intensive course that is hosted through Zoom and a private platform moderated by Sarah Owens called Circle, where the handouts and recipes are hosted.
-The recipes will also be emailed in advance but the course content lives solely on the Circle platform.
-Please do not distribute without permission.
 You are required to use Zoom and Circle to access and complete the course content.
-Access to the handouts and recordings via these platforms will be available for at least 6 months after completing the course.
+Access to the handouts and recordings via these platforms will be available for at least 3 months after completing the course.
 Sarah Owens and RFF are not responsible for lost log-in or forgotten password information.

 Part I: Flatbreads and Flavors

 One of the easiest and most satisfying ways to unlock the personality of any grain is to explore its use in flatbreads.
 This workshop will cover the basics, including sourcing and milling.
 Any lingering questions about making or maintaining a brown rice starter (explained in a pre-recording on Circle) will be addressed.
-Demonstrations of recipes will be given including sweet and savory flatbreads, pancakes, and waffles.
+Demonstrations include sweet and savory flatbreads, pancakes, and waffles.
 Although not demonstrated in class, additional recipes will be offered for serving with your flatbreads.
 These exercises for learning the flavors, textures, hydration needs, and fermentation speed of your ingredients are inspired by global traditions and will help to unlock the history and context around the grains introduced in the first week.